MESAHub/mesa/docs/source/developing/infrastructure.rst

 Website
 ^^^^^^^

-We still use the mesa.sourceforge.net website domian name.
+We still use the mesa.sourceforge.net website domian name, but only for a top-level redirect to docs.mesastar.org.

-The source code for this site lives at https://github.com/MESAHub/mesa-website.
+The source code for the old sourceforge site lives at https://github.com/MESAHub/mesa-website.
-It must be manually updated by someone with SourceForge permissions.

-This site will be made redundant soon and replaced with a redirect to the ReadTheDocs website.

 Slack
 -----